hansman84/MMM-ethereum/README.md

 <a href="https://cryptowat.ch/docs/api#rate-limit">API Documentation can be found here</a>

 ## To Do
+* API allows for different exchanges, allow setting this via configuration
 * 24h high/low values on the ticker
 * Last change indicator (Green = price went up, Red = Price went down)
 * Current hashrate for mining rig